1 Introduction

 The main components of hardwax oil are natural wax (carnauba wax, candelilla wax, beeswax) and vegetable oil (linseed oil, perilla oil, castor oil, sunflower seed oil), as well as other functional additives and surfactants to shorten the drying time of the coating film and promote pigment dispersion.
 Don’t panic if you don’t understand all these technical terms, just know that most of these ingredients are natural extracts.

 Traditional paints for flooring contain significantly more synthetic components.
-For example, the most common UV-curable polyurethane lacquer is composed of solvents, oligomers, photoinitiators and additives.
+For example, the most common UV-curable polyurethane lacquer contains solvents, oligomers, photoinitiators, and additives.
 The ratio of these synthetic components varies greatly according to different layers, finish appearance and coating properties.

 Due to the high solid content of greasy hardwax oil, it is usually applied on the wood surface through manual rubbing of 2 to 4 layers.
 The oil helps the wax dissolve and penetrate the wood through small pores on the surface, forming a complete coating film under the action of the drier activator.
 The wax penetrates the wood cells to leave the floor waterproof and wear resistant.